proxmox/ceph/ceph/doc/rados/operations/health-checks.rst

 OSD_FILESTORE
 __________________

-Warn if OSDs are running Filestore.
-The Filestore OSD back end has been deprecated; the BlueStore back end has been the default object store since the Ceph Luminous release.
+Warn if OSDs are running the old Filestore back end.
+The Filestore OSD back end is deprecated; the BlueStore back end has been the default object store since the Ceph Luminous release.

 The 'mclock_scheduler' is not supported for Filestore OSDs.
 For this reason, the default 'osd_op_queue' is set to 'wpq' for Filestore OSDs and is enforced